Last Updated on September 24, 2022 by Editor

 Young professionals are moving into this charming town on the river, with an assortment of tempting boutiques (no chains), some nice restaurants and Michelle Obama’s pie-stop, Mom’s Apple Pie (more on that later).

-Stop in to the tiny Mill House Museum (11-4 daily, free) to see a small-scale model of the gristmill that ground wheat and corn on this site, and perhaps a ghost or two (the whole town is said to be haunted).
+Stop into the tiny Mill House Museum to see a small-scale model of the gristmill that ground wheat and corn on this site, and perhaps a ghost or two (the whole town is said to be haunted).

 SHOP: Mom’s Apple Pie